 How to Cook Chicken Breast on the Stove When You Have Several Pieces

-After you have cooked your first pan of chicken on the stove, you may still have chicken to cook.
-It is important to clean the chicken scraps out of the pan before you add more chicken.
+After you have cooked your first pan of chicken on the stove, you may still have another batch to cook.
+Clean the chicken scraps out of the pan before you add more chicken.
 Otherwise, the scraps could scorch, affecting the current batch of chicken in the pan.

 After you clean the scraps out, heat the pan again so you get a nice sear.
 Coat the pan with a small amount of oil or butter, if desired.